Western Pennsylvania History Magazine

-Western Pennsylvania History has presented scholarship for a broad audience since 1918 as the region’s oldest continually-published magazine.
+Western Pennsylvania History has presented scholarship for a broad audience since 1918 as the region’s oldest continuously-published magazine.
 History Center members receive a free subscription to this award-winning quarterly publication.

-The Summer 2022 issue of Western Pennsylvania History magazine includes feature articles on:
+The Winter 2023–24 issue of Western Pennsylvania History magazine includes feature articles on:

 As well as columns about:

-Current issues of Western Pennsylvania History magazine are available for $7.95 in the Museum Shop, online shop, or by phone at 412-454-6300, and are mailed to all History Center members, who may choose between the print version an an e-version.
-For a sample of the e-mag that members can choose to receive, click here.
+Current issues of Western Pennsylvania History magazine are available for $7.95 in the Museum Shop and are mailed to all History Center members, who may also receive an e-version.
 A selection of back issues are available for $4.95 per magazine.

 Exclusive Online Articles & Book Reviews